 ❆My Favorite Baby Gifts in Japan❆

 I received these (as well as some clothes) from a coworker who has three children and it is definitely something I love.
-The quality is excellent and I’m still using it almost 16 months later.
+The quality is excellent and I used it for about two years.
 You really can’t go wrong with buying anything from MIKI HOUSE as a gift for someone in Japan and these are practical.
 I guarantee whoever you buy this for will use them and be very thankful.

 Imabari is a popular, high-quality brand of towels that are made in Imabari, a city in Ehime Prefecture.
-I had no idea that they also made rattles for babies as well until my husband’s friend gifted us with this rabbit one, as well as a bear, alongside some full-sized towels after our daughter was born.
+I had no idea that they also made rattles for babies as well until my husband’s friend gifted us with a rabbit one, as well as a bear, alongside some full-sized towels after our daughter was born.
 These were easy to grasp for my daughter and are still in excellent quality despite being chewed on and cleaned in the washing machine repeatedly.
 They’re also very cute.

 I know, I know, another Imabari item — but their towels are excellent quality and I loved this towel we received from my husband’s coworker (another parent who knows what new parents need!).
 The little hood with the animal ears was the perfect touch and I couldn’t stop taking photos of my daughter wearing it when she was a newborn — she just looked so cute!
 The towel is made of organic cotton and is very durable yet soft.
 I wanted to wrap myself in it, to be quite honest (but thankfully, as mentioned above my husband’s friend gave us our own Imabari towels).
 This towel can also be used up until the age of 3 so it’s long-lasting.

 I received this from a friend from work and loved everything inside — not just because it had rabbits on it but it was all useful (bib, socks, pillow, rattle, and handtowel).
 Best of all, the handtowel had my daughter’s name on it, which was the perfect touch.

 ❆Baby Gifts in Japan I WISH I Had Received❆